 Students planning to transfer should consult the catalog of the four-year institution for granting of military credit; award varies.
 Those planning to transfer to a CSU may be able to satisfy Area E, Lifelong Learning, on CSU GE Breadth.
-To receive this credit for military service, a DD-214 and appropriate military records must be submitted to the Veterans Office.
+To receive this credit for military service, a DD-214 and appropriate military transcripts must be submitted to the Admissions & Records office.